+The MOF diagram patterns shown in the Figures in Clause 23.3 are the target patterns for the SBVR content represented using the SBVR MOF Metamodel as serialized in the SBVR XMI Metamodel (see 25.2) that is generated from the terminological entry text in Clauses 7-21 according to the transformations specified in Clause 23 (this clause).

 MOF Packages for SBVR Vocabulary Namespaces

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

-The SBVR Vocabulary is mapped to the SBVR XMI Metamodel, which is made up of one package, which is a MOF-based reflection of the SBVR vocabulary namespace.
+The SBVR Vocabulary is mapped to the SBVR MOF Metamodel, which is made up of one package, which is a MOF-based representation of the SBVR Vocabulary namespace.

 Elements of SBVR Content Models

-The package that makes up the SBVR XMI Metamodel contain classes and associations.
+The package that makes up the SBVR MOF Metamodel contain classes and associations.

 Rationale

-The SBVR XMI Metamodel package can be imported or merged into other MOF-based metamodels.
-For example, a metamodel of organizational structure can import the SBVR XMI Metamodel package as a starting point for modeling organization types and organizational roles.
-Similarly, a metamodel of business process can import the SBVR XMI Metamodel package in order to relate processes to rules, or for modeling semantic formulations of rules that govern processes.
+The SBVR MOF Metamodel package can be imported or merged into other MOF-based metamodels.
+For example, a metamodel of organizational structure can import the SBVR MOF Metamodel package as a starting point for modeling organization types and organizational roles.
+Similarly, a metamodel of business process can import the SBVR MOF Metamodel package in order to relate processes to rules, or for modeling semantic formulations of rules that govern processes.

 MOF Classes for SBVR Noun Concepts

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

-Each designation in a vocabulary namespace for a noun concept that is not a role is mirrored in the SBVR XMI Metamodel as a class.
+Each designation in a vocabulary namespace for a noun concept that is not a role is mirrored in the SBVR MOF Metamodel as a class.
 The signifier of the designation is the name of the class.
 The signifier of each synonym of the designation is an alias for the class.

 The metamodel includes generalizations between classes reflecting generalizations between the represented noun concepts.
 Each SBVR concept besides ‘thing’ specializes ‘thing’, so the classes have the class ‘thing’ as a superclass either directly or indirectly.